Trachelas

 Eggs

-About 30 – 50 eggs on an average remain within a white egg sac, that the female intently guards.
+About 30 – 50 eggs on average remain within a white egg sac, that the female intently guards.

 Spiderlings